 Tom Van Woensel is Full Professor of Freight Transport and Logistics in the OPAC group (Operations, Planning, Accounting and Control) of the department of Industrial Engineering and Innovation Sciences at Eindhoven University of Technology (TU/e).
 Currently, he is the program chair of the Bachelor Program in Industrial Engineering.
 Tom’s research is mainly focused on Freight Transport and Logistics and he conducted a large number of projects with industry, mainly with and through his Master, Professional Doctorate, and Doctorate students.
-Current interests include Last Mile Logistics, (service) network design, Big Data and IoT-driven issues and opportunities and, crowd-shipping.
+Current interests include Last Mile Logistics, vehicle routing problems, crowd shipping, (service) network design, machine learning, Big Data and IoT-driven issues and opportunities.
+More information on all publications can also be found on Google Scholar (current h-index is 35, with over 4000 citations to his work).

 Tom Van Woensel holds a BSc and MSc degree in Applied Economic Sciences (Major Econometrics) from the University of Antwerp, Belgium.
 He obtained his doctoral degree at the same university with a PhD on the topic of using queueing theoretical approaches for traffic flow networks.
 Tom Van Woensel has published some 80 papers in leading journals (including Management Science, Transportation Science, Transportation Research Part B, C, D, E, Production and Operations Management, Interfaces, Computers and Operations Research, European Journal of Operational Research) and several book chapters.
 Van Woensel is also associate editor for Transportation Science, OR Spectrum, Urban Science and Logistics Research.
 He is a frequent speaker at academic and professional conferences in the Netherlands and abroad.
 Tom van Woensel also serves as Academic Director of the Global Supply Chain Management program at the Antwerp Management School, Belgium.
 As a collaborating member, he is also connected to the CIRRELT (Centre interuniversitaire de recherche sur les réseaux d'entreprise, la logistique et le transport) in Montreal, Canada.
 He is also director of the European Supply Chain Forum, in which some 30 multinational companies are involved.